Can Apple Pages Finally Replace Microsoft Word For Mac?

 Publish ebooks directly to iBooks

-Another massive advantage of Pages is that you can publish your ebook directly to Apple Books.
+Another massive advantage of Pages is that you can publish your ebook directly to Apple Books from the File menu.

 Previously, you needed to use iAuthor software to publish with Apple.
 But now, you can publish to Apple straight from your Pages manuscript of your ebook.